hbaocr/healthcare-Gateway-FHIR/Readme.md

 ---

-## Workflow of insert new FHIR infomtions
+## Workflow of insert new FHIR information

  ![](FHIRInsertData.png)

 ---

-## Workflow of read FHIR infomtions
+## Workflow of read FHIR information

  ![](FHIReadData.png)